 How funky can KISHOW get when performing this song?
 Well, very.
 His singing has a lot of vibrato and legato going on, giving this song a funkier flair than the instrumental itself.
 If that wasn’t enough to make this song a must listen,

-KISHOW also added some sweet R&b riffing, high notes and falsetto to his performance.
-Outstanding song both lyrically, instrumentally and vocally.
+KISHOW also added some sweet R&b riffing, high notes, and falsetto to his performance.
+An outstanding song both lyrically, instrumentally, and vocally.

 3 – いつかのクーデター